Building a Jumpseller App

 Name - name of your new App.
 Example: My New App.

-Application URL - absolute (root) URL of your web App.
-Read section The Callback route for more information.
+App URL - absolute (root) URL of your web App.
+Read section The root route for more information.

 Description - description of your App.
 Text Limit: 145 characters.

-As you can note, all your apps have a TESTING tag.
+Once you click save and go back to the Apps section, you can go to the bottom of the section and you will find your App listen there under Owned.
 It means they are available JUST ON YOUR STORE, i.e., no other Merchant can install it yet.

 Check how to Request Authorization setting the scopes.